9-2-pursuit/guide-mock-interviews/peer-mock-interviews/readme.md

 When approaching a problem -

 ### You should
-* Ask clarifying questions (edge case, exp inputs and output)
+* Ask clarifying questions for any edge case, expected inputs and output and write them down on your whiteboard.
 * Talk through different approaches.
 * Continue to communicate your thought process even if you don't know the answer.
 * Psuedo code a solution
 * Write the real code (this step should only take you a few minutes as the rest of the work has already happend)
 * Test your code.
 Walk through it line by line testing different sample outputs.